 This Whirlpool water cooler has an LED night light which is useful if you don’t want to turn on a whole bank of lights just to dispense a little water.

-The 8LEICH is Energy Star 2014 rated and has a 1 year warranty.
+The stainless steel 8LEICH is Energy Star 2014 rated and has a 1 year warranty.